Finding Information During a Disaster

 When disaster strikes, Floridians immediately search for ways to serve affected communities.
 You can support disaster relief efforts by connecting to available volunteer opportunities through Volunteer Connect.

-STEP 1: CLICK HERE FOR POSSIBLE DISASTER-RELATED OPPORTUNITIES.
+STEP 3: CLICK HERE FOR POSSIBLE DISASTER-RELATED OPPORTUNITIES.

 Complete the Location and Distance fields for possible opportunities in your area.

-WHAT YOU ALSO NEED TO KNOW:
+WHAT ELSE YOU NEED TO KNOW:

 • Immediate assistance for affected areas is provided by first responders, government groups, disaster relief organizations and affiliated volunteers who have already trained to serve.